New Patients in Boxborough

-As a specialty practice, our board-certified veterinary dentists provide specialized dental services that many standard dental practices cannot.
+As a specialty practice, our board-certified cat and dog dentists provide specialized dental services that many standard dental practices cannot.
 Our focus is set on patient safety and comfort, but we want you—the pet owner—to be comfortable, too.
 That’s why we take the time to thoroughly discuss your pet’s planned treatment during the initial consultation, answering any questions you have.

 Consider the following FAQs, which we hope will give you peace of mind about bringing your pet to us.
-If you have any additional questions, please don’t hesitate to call us.
+If you have any additional questions, please don’t hesitate to call us at (978) 929-9200.

 What Exactly Is a Board-Certified Veterinary Dentist?

 A board-certified veterinary dentist is a veterinarian who has been certified by the American Veterinary Dental College (AVDC).
 Board certification is the highest level of specialization that may be attained in the veterinary field, requiring 2-6 years of additional training, specific to the specialty.
 Once a veterinarian has completed this training they must pass a rigorous written and practical exam before being designated a diplomate.

 Veterinary dentists are experienced in all aspects of oral health, including the diagnosis and treatment of periodontal disease, gingivitis, periodontitis, tooth resorption, fractured teeth, oral masses, trauma, malocclusions, abscessed teeth, stomatitis and much more.

 What Services Can You Perform That My Regular Vet Can’t?